-8.7.3 Create an Appliance from a Scan
+5.6.3 Create an Appliance from a Scan

 You can create an appliance template from a scan.
-This allows you to change and modify the contents of the machine that has been scanned.
-Once you create an appliance template, all packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.
+Once you create an appliance template packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.

-To create an appliance template from a scan, from the Re-platform tab on the Migrations page:
+To create an appliance template from a scan:

+From the Re-platform tab on the Migrations page: